 Fried Okra has played many of the Danish blues clubs and blues clubs and venues in different European countries.
 The band has also appeared on national and international festivals the open-air festival, Blues fest Eutin in Germany, being one of them.
 Helsinki, Finland has become Fried Okra’s home away from home, and the band last toured Finland in the spring of 2019.

-The main venue for Fried Okra though has been Mojo Blues Bar in central Copenhagen, a small club with a lot of atmosphere that serves as the hub of the Copenhagen blues environment and as must-see for Scandinavian music travelers.
+The main venue for Fried Okra though has been Mojo Blues Bar in central Copenhagen, a small club with a lot of atmosphere that serves as the hub of the Copenhagen blues environment as well as for international blues artists.
+It’s a must-go-to-venue for Scandinavian music travelers.